 - Here is a video of example testimony before the Westborough Planning Board’s March 16, 2017 Meeting

-- Potential revenue will be a big driver for this group–Show them the money and question it’s value in the context of the total budget and the character of the community.
+- Potential revenue will be a big driver for this group–Show them the money–some revenue is not worth taking and question it’s value in the context of the total budget and the character of the community.

 - Understand Your Voter Education Needs